CCBDA-UPC/Assignments-2025/Lab06.md

 ### Create your AWS RDS PostGreSQL instance

-Navigate to the Amazon `Aurora and RDS` console to create a new PostGreSQL database engine that will replace the database engine used in the previous lab session.
+Navigate to the AWS `Aurora and RDS` console to create a new PostGreSQL database engine that will replace the database engine used in the previous lab session.

 For the `database creation method` use `Easy create` and `PostGreSQL` for the `Configuration` box.
 A `DB instance size` of `Free tier` will be enough for the Lab session.